gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 **Cursor** when the documentation lives inside a codebase.
 **NotebookLM** when the source material is a mountain and I need a map.

-Each tool has a personality.
-You learn them the way you learn colleagues.
+> "Each tool has a personality.
+You learn them the way you learn colleagues."

 ## The things that got replaced, before I could even master them